 He completed his Bachelor of Interdisciplinary Design at NSCAD University, where he taught as a guest lecturer for two years prior to beginning his MA.

 Shanice, a soprano born in New Glasgow, Nova Scotia, graduated from Wilfrid Laurier University with an Honours Bachelor of Music in Vocal Performance in 2017.

 Shanice was Nova Scotia’s alto selection for the 2014 National Youth Choir, and soprano for the 2016 National Youth Choir tour in Alberta.
 She won the Talent Trust Portia White award in 2016, and received a scholarship in 2018 to continue her voice studies.

-Annual Special Awards Ceremony: The 2020 Special Awards Ceremony was held online on December 13, at 2 p.m. with performances, presentation of 16 special awards, and greetings by The Honourable Arthur J. LeBlanc, ONS, QC, Lieutenant Governor of Nova Scotia.
-Watch the 2020 Awards Ceremony here on our website.
+Annual Special Awards Ceremony: The 2022 Special Awards Ceremony was held online on December 11, 2022 with performances and the presentation of 18 special awards.
+This year's virtual ceremony also included the presentation of 5 Queen's Platinum Jubilee Medals and greetings from The Honourable Arthur J. LeBlanc, ONS, KC, Lieutenant Governor of Nova Scotia.
+Watch the 2022 Awards Ceremony here on our website.